UniversalDependencies/UD_Polish-MPDT/README.md

 ## Genres / Document Structure

-This treebank **does not** separately label genres or domains by the sentence IDs, and the sentences are **not grouped by complete documents**.
-The corpus sentences have been shuffled randomly at the sentence level (rather than by preserving full documents) to form the splits.
+This treebank **does not** separately label genres or domains by the sentence IDs, and the sentences are **not complete documents**.
+The corpus sentences have been shuffled randomly at the sentence level to form the splits.

 # Acknowledgments